-Since the captured runs were homebound trips, no loading activities were noted.
-The locations of unloading points are highlighted in the map below.
-The location of the major transfer points can be easily identified from the two representations shown.
+457 Since the captured runs were homebound trips, no loading activities were noted.
+The location 458 of the unloading points are highlighted in the map below.
+The location of the major transfer 459 points can be easily identified from the two representations shown.